gem5/website/_pages/documentation/learning_gem5/part2/part2_5_memoryobject.md

 Next, we need to implement the `sendPacket` function in the `MemSidePort`.
-This function will handle the flow control in case its peer slave port cannot accept the request.
+This function will handle the flow control in case its peer response port cannot accept the request.
 For this, we need to add a member to the `MemSidePort` to store the packet in case it is blocked.
 It is the responsibility of the sender to store the packet if the receiver cannot receive the request (or response).

-This function simply send the packet by calling the function `sendTimingReq`.
-If the send fails, then this object store the packet in the `blockedPacket` member function so it can send the packet later (when it receives a `recvReqRetry`).
+This function simply sends the packet by calling the function `sendTimingReq`.
+If the send fails, then this object stores the packet in the `blockedPacket` member function so it can send the packet later (when it receives a `recvReqRetry`).
 This function also contains some defensive code to make sure there is not a bug and we never try to